File a Complaint

 - An investigator gathers information about the issues you raised.
 They may interview witnesses, including family members, pharmacists, nurses, other doctors involved in the care, and hospital administrators.
 Their goal is to try to answer questions, address concerns, and clear up any misunderstandings between you and the doctor.

 - Your doctor has a chance to respond to the complaint.

 - The investigator then submits a report to the Inquiries, Complaints and Reports Committee.
 They may ask for more information, including an expert opinion.
 You and the doctor will receive a copy of the Committee’s decision and its reasons.

 - Advise the doctor on how to improve their practice or conduct, or require remedial self-study.

-- Come to an agreement with the doctor, called an “undertaking,” that they will improve or restrict their practice.
+- Have the doctor agree through a document, called an “undertaking,” that they will improve or restrict their practice.